-An ongoing project in Cameroon.
-We plant Cedrela mexicana trees among local species to revive the local forest.
-Cedrela trees are resistant to parasites, worms and other wood-boring insects.
-Trees can be harvested in 15 to 20 years.
-The wood can be used for moderate construction works, decoration, furniture, roofing, doors, window frames and fencing.
+To revive the local forest, we plant Cedrela mexicana trees alongside local species.
+Cedrela trees have natural resistance to parasites, worms, and wood-boring insects.
+It takes 15 to 20 years to harvest them.
+The wood is suitable for moderate construction, decoration, furniture, roofing, doors, window frames, and fencing.

-Cedrela mexicana species is also used to realize complex engineering projects such as boat building (especially racing boats).
-The trees require few soil nutrients.
-Their flowers produce abundant nectar for honey bees.
-The trees can serve as minor shades for coffee and cocoa shrubs.
+The Cedrela mexicana species is utilized for complex engineering projects including boat building, particularly racing boats.
+The trees have low nutrient requirements from the soil.
+Their flowers are a rich source of nectar for honey bees and can serve as a light source of shade for coffee and cocoa shrubs.